HSF/hsf.github.io/_gsocproposals/2023/proposal_Julia-HEP-Cpp.md

 Interested students please contact [Pere](mailto:Pere.Mato@cern.ch) and [Philippe](mailto:philippe.gras@cern.ch) for more details and an evaluation task.

 ## Requirements
- * Good knowledge of C++ and Julia is required.
-Experience with some of the widely used HEP libraries (e.g. ROOT, Geant4) would be an advantage, as well as experience of Julia packages as C++Wrap.
+ * Good knowledge of C++ and some experience in Julia is required.
+Experience with some of the widely used HEP libraries (e.g. ROOT, Geant4) would be an advantage, as well as some experience of Julia packages such as C++Wrap.

 ## Mentors
  * **[Pere Mato](mailto:pere.mato@cern.ch)** CERN